 You can get help with any essay from any tutor.
 You can expect your tutor to be highly trained in giving advice about your writing, but not necessarily an expert in your particular topic.
 Having a non-expert read your work can be extremely helpful, and we strongly encourage it!
 That said, if you want to see what tutors’ majors are, you can check out their profiles under “Who We Are” on the navigation bar.

 Yes!
 Just as with a writing project, you can make an appointment to get advice about speaking projects, and you can visit at any stage of your process.
 If you’re just starting out, you can come to brainstorm.
 You can have a tutor look over your PowerPoint or other visual materials, and figure out a revision plan together.
 Or, you can visit the Center to rehearse your almost-finished presentation.
 Your tutor will record your rehearsal on video and play it back for you, so you can see how you did and collaborate with your tutor on a plan for improvement.

 The Center runs workshops periodically, which we will inform the campus about via email.
-Additionally, we have a number of supplementary educational materials, located here [insert link to page].
+Additionally, we have a number of supplementary educational materials.

 We offer several handouts on writing in academic courses, here.
 We also offer partnerships with Writing Fellows, wherein Fellows are assigned to eligible class sections, consult with the professor about his or her pedagogical goals, and consult with students about their essays.
 We can also visit your class for a one-time informational session or workshop.
 Our director, Talia Argondezzi, is also available for more detailed consultations, if you want to introduce a new innovation in your class, are having trouble with a particular aspect of teaching writing or speaking, or just would like someone to bounce ideas off of.